fabd/kanji-koohii/README.md

 ## Other Ways to Contribute

 The website is not in a state for publishing fully on Github, yet.
-See [Open Source Status](https://github.com/fabd/kanji-koohii/wiki/Open-Source-Status).

 I may chose to go with a private repository and talk with Gitter, we'll see.
 I can't accept **pull requests** without prior discussion because I am continually maintaining a codebase with code written over the past ten years.
 Lots of decisions I make that are not explicit in the code necessarily, because I know I will phase out this or that, or refactor some parts, at some later point.
 So I don't think a public repository is manageable.
 Talk to me on Gitter if you are interested! (still planning this)

 **Design**: the [design/PSDs folder](https://github.com/fabd/kanji-koohii/tree/master/design/PSDs)  contains resources that you can use if you want to contribute alternative better designs.
 Ask me if I can add something there.